 3. Carry Your Comfort Essentials in One Spot

 Create a travel comfort kit that contains all of your most essential gear to facilitate a good night’s sleep.
-Use a packing sac to gather airplane sleep essentials: face mask, memory neck foam pillow, Sandman Eyeshade, travel ear plugs, and hand sanitizer.
+Use a packing sac to gather airplane sleep essentials: memory neck foam pillow, Sandman Eyeshade, travel ear plugs, and hand sanitizer.
 By carrying your own neck pillow, you can use the pillow provided by the airplane as either lumbar support, or to cushion your body from the armrest when you’re leaning into the side of the plane.
 And, while some planes like the Dreamliner have added time-zone adjusted lighting, which can make it easier to adjust to your destination on long-haul flights, you’ll still want to pack an eyeshade to block out the harsh lights inside the plane and make it nice and dark when you try to get some shuteye.

 4. Download Your Preferred White Noise Sound